AST 2 Rockies Course? Grab a Seat.

 Book A PRIVATE GROUP AST 2

 For those who prefer our smallest and most focused learning environments.
 Groups of 4+ can book a Private Group AST 2 on course dates that suit you and your crew best, and one of our ACMG / IFMGA Mountain Guides will join you on your terms.
-You pick the Group Size, and pick a Field Day venue and date outside those available on our Public Courses.
+You pick the Group Size as well as pick a Field Day venue and date outside those available on our Public Courses.

-Private Rates for our Canmore AST 2 start at $695.00/person.
+Private Rates for our Canmore AST 2 start at $580.00/person.
 Group Discounts available for teams of 5+.
 Minimum of 4 participants required.

 How Do We Book It?

 Contact our office to confirm availability for your preferred dates.
-We'll provide you with a private booking link for you and your group, and register either together or individually.
+We'll provide you with a private booking link for you and your group to register either together or individually.

 FAQ's